EPIC: Graph Augmentation with Edit Path Interpolation via Learnable Cost: Conclusion

 \section{Conclusion}

-In this paper, we have presented a novel approach for graph dataset augmentation based on the graph edit distance.
+In this paper, we propose a novel approach for graph dataset augmentation based on the graph edit distance.
 Our method overcomes the limitations of linear interpolation techniques in the non-Euclidean domain and provides a tailored augmentation solution for graph data.
 Through extensive experiments on benchmark datasets, we have demonstrated the effectiveness of our approach in improving the performance and robustness of graph-based models.
-In this work, we only consider the node operation cost for computational simplicity, but incorporating edge operation cost into the framework would be a solid and important future direction.